 If the payment is successful, the hackers will send the encryption key, a decryption program, and a series of steps to reverse the encryption of the data and gain back access to your files.

 However, another alarming point about ransomware is that there is no guarantee that transferring the ransom money will prevent the attackers from selling or publishing the data stolen from you.
 The victim can never be confident that their personal and professional information is not still in the possession of the attacker and being sold to the highest bidder.

 While most cases of ransomware include these three components, different variants may comprise various improvements and additional steps.

-As simple as it may sound, awareness of malware and phishing may decrease your risk of falling for cyberattacks.
+As simple as it may sound, awareness of malware and phishing may decrease your risk of falling for cyber attacks.
 Informing yourself and learning to identify the so-called Trojan horses in ads, emails, and more may allow you to evade a significant percentage of smaller viruses and threats.

 Businesses should also consider offering proper training against threats of Ransomware and cyber-attacks to their employees to limit the chance of hackers finding a way into the company network.
-Educating your staff about the different vital points to keep an eye out for when receiving emails, coming across ads, or browsing the web strengthens your business' security.
+Educating your staff about vital points to keep an eye out for when receiving emails, coming across ads, or browsing the web strengthens your business' security.

 You do not need any technical expertise to use a VPN.
 The system you choose will automatically hide your actual IP address, keeping your browsing history and data private.